 "Again John Piper has provided a rich feast for the serious believer."

-John MacArthur, President, The Master’s University and Seminary and Pastor–Teacher, Grace Community Church, Sun Valley, California
+John MacArthur, Chancellor Emeritus, The Master’s University and Seminary and Pastor–Teacher, Grace Community Church, Sun Valley, California

 The heart of the book is the first six chapters, dealing with the pleasures of God in his Son, in all he does, in creation, in his fame, in election and in bruising the Son.
 The next three chapters set forth his delight in doing believers good, listening to their prayers and in their personal obedience.